ALVIN SNYDER

 Biography

-I began my career in broadcasting as a desk assistant at CBS News in New York.
-I was a "gofor," going for coffee on the overnight shift, changing paper in some 15 teletype machines, and writing practice news scripts to hopefully impress CBS News editors, correspondents and management.
+I began my broadcasting career as a desk assistant at CBS News in New York.
+I was a "gofor;" going for coffee on the overnight shift, changing paper in some 15 news teletype machines, and writing practice news scripts to hopefully impress CBS News editors, correspondents and management.
 One morning a snowstorm delayed anchorman Harry Reasoner from getting to work on time, and I wrote most of his morning news broadcast.
-That led to my being hired as a vacation replacement news writer, and several months later I was put on staff.
+That led to my being hired as a vacation replacement news writer, and several months later I was put on staff as a CBS News Writer.
 For the next several years I worked with two of the top editors at CBS News, Ed Bliss and John Merriman, during heady times, when CBS was known as the "Tiffany" network.

 I wrote TV and radio news broadcasts for CBS News correspondents including Harry Reasoner, Richard C. Hottelet, Robert Trout, Ned Calmer, Dallas Townsend, Douglas Edwards, and others.